Black Chana: Uses, Benefits, Side Effects By Dr. Rajeev Singh

 Children should eat black chana under the guidance of their elders to avoid overeating.
 Also, black chana should be consumed in moderation by the elderly to avoid stomach problems.

-Before using black chana as a medicine, or its benefits, talk to your healthcare provider about the possible precautions associated with its use.
+Before using black chana as a medicine or for its benefits, talk to your doctor about the possible precautions associated with its use.
 It will help you avoid unwanted health effects.

-Fibre-rich foods might be an effective way to manage weight and black chana is a good source of fibre.
-Fibre provides a feeling of fullness in the stomach for a longer period, thereby reducing the food intake.3 However, people looking to lose or manage weight should talk to a healthcare provider or a dietician.
+Fibre-rich foods might be an effective way to manage weight, and black chana is a good source of fibre.
+Fibre provides a feeling of fullness in the stomach for a longer period, thereby reducing food intake3.
+However, people looking to lose or manage weight should talk to a healthcare provider or a dietitian.
 They will be able to guide you better.

-No valid reports are claiming the potential effects of black chana on hair.
+No valid reports claim the potential effects of black chana on hair.
 There is a need for more research regarding this subject.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.